-Options for meals, snacks and drinks do not always reflect people's cultural and dietary needs.
-People often do not enjoy their meals and do not always receive the right support to help them eat the best diet for them
+Options for meals, snacks and drinks do not reflect people's cultural and dietary needs.
+People often do not enjoy their meals and do not always receive the right support to help them eat the best diet for them.

 There are limited methods used to help people make choices at mealtimes resulting in others often making the choices for them.
-Staff may control access to food and drink without professional rationale, and as a result people may not be able to eat or drink when they want or need to.
+Food and drinks may not be available outside of visit times and as a result people may not be able to eat or drink when they want or need to.

-- experiences of people using the service
+- · experiences of people using the service

 - staff practices

-- communication and interactions
+- communication and interaction

-- medication processes (where applicable).
+- medication processes (where appropriate).

-- people using the service - relatives, friends and carers of people using the service - other professionals who provide support to the service or individuals - staff.
+- · people using the service - relatives, friends and carers of people using the service - other professionals who provide support to the service or individuals - staff.

-- assessment tools used for people to identify / monitor health needs - personal plans and risk assessments relating to health and wellbeing - medication administration records including protocols for administration of 'as required' medication.
+- assessment tools used for people to identify/monitor health needs - · personal plans and risk assessments relating to health and wellbeing - medication administration records including protocols for administration of 'as required' medication.

 - mental health supports do staff know which aspects of their support is covered by compulsory measures under the Mental Health (Care and Treatment) (Scotland) Act 2003 (MHCTA) and what their responsibilities are, including under the principles of the Act?
-Where people are subject to current MHCTA powers, is there a copy of the order and the Responsible Medical Officer's care plan? - where people lack capacity to make their own decisions, is care and support provided in line with the principles of the Adults with Incapacity (Scotland) Act 2000. - how people are supported to identify and monitor their health needs - how personal plans are used to promote people's health and wellbeing, including specific plans to support people with for example, epilepsy, harm reduction or behaviour support plans.
+Where people are subject to current MHCTA powers, is there a copy of the order and the Responsible Medical Officer's care plan? - where people lack capacity to make their own decisions, is care and support provided in line with the principles of the Adults with Incapacity (Scotland) Act 2000. - when psychoactive medication is prescribed for people with dementia is good practice implemented in line with the Scottish Government Communication "Dementia - psychoactive medication prescribing and review" (September 2020).

+• key areas for adults experiencing life-limiting conditions should include comfort measure and active care including skin care, nutrition (including special diets, weight loss, fluid intake), oral health, medication and pain management or where people are fed using PEG how personal plans are used to promote people's health and wellbeing, including specific plans to support people with for example, epilepsy, harm reduction or behaviour support plans.